crypto-org-chain/chain-docs/docs/getting-started/local_full_node_development.md

  chain-abci -g <APP_HASHx> -c <FULL_CHAIN_ID> --enclave_server tcp://127.0.0.1:25933
 ```

-If you need backtraces or logging, you may set the environment variables before it:
+If you need backtrace or logging, you may set the environment variables before it:

 ```bash
 $ RUST_BACKTRACE=1 RUST_LOG=info \